Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Multigrid and Inexact Deflation

 requires the same final accuracy for both $\chi'$ and $\chi$.
 Therefore, when computing $\chi'$, the coarse grid system has to be solved with high accuracy.
 More importantly, $D_c^{-1}$ also appears in $\pi_R$ which is part of the ``deflated'' matrix $D\pi_R$ in the system for $\chi$.
 In the inexact deflation context, this system is solved using SAP as a preconditioner.
 While we can allow for a flexible and possibly inexact evaluation of the preconditioner, the accuracy with which we evaluate the non-preconditioned matrix $D \pi_R$ in every step will inevitably affect the accuracy attainable for $\chi$.
 As a consequence, in each iteration we have to solve the system with the matrix $D_c$ arising in $\pi_R$ with an accuracy comparable with the accuracy at which we want to obtain $\chi$ (although the accuracy requirements could, in principle, be somewhat relaxed as the iteration proceeds due to results from \cite{SiSz03,EshofSlei04}).

 The difference of the two approaches is now apparent.
-In the multigrid context we are able to relax on the accuracy of the coarse system, in inexact deflation we are not.
+In the multigrid context we are allowed to solve the coarse system with low accuracy, in inexact deflation we are not.
 Since the coarse grid system is still a large system, the work to solve it accurately will by far dominate the computational cost in each iteration in inexact deflation.
-In the multigrid context we are allowed to solve at only low accuracy without noticeably affecting the quality of the preconditioner, thus substantially reducing the computational cost of each iteration.
-Moreover, such a low accuracy solution can particularly efficiently be obtained by a recursive application of the two-grid approach, resulting in a true multigrid method.

-For a more detailed analysis of the connection between deflation methods (including inexact deflation) and multigrid approaches we refer to~\cite{Kahl-Rittich-preprint,Rittich2011,Tang:2010:CTP:1958286.1958296}, e.g.
+In the multigrid context we can solve at only low accuracy without noticeably affecting the quality of the preconditioner, thus substantially reducing the computational cost of each iteration.
+Moreover, such a low accuracy solution can be obtained even more efficiently by a recursive application of the two-grid approach, resulting in a true multigrid method.
+For a more detailed analysis of the connection between deflation methods (including inexact deflation) and multigrid approaches we refer to~\cite{Kahl-Rittich-preprint,Rittich2011,Tang:2010:CTP:1958286.1958296}.